craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 ### Done (reverse order)

+0. "readonly" attribute is lost in object types when the ro attribute is only the lhs side type declaration (as opposed to `as const` or `readonly` on the rhs.)

+    - Solved by using checker.createReadonlyTuple() (new) and checker.createArray().

 0. _caxnc-whileLoop-005x series: currently when initializer is a naked literal with no type, the intializer is set to (* check it), flow value is set to the initializer, and ored literal types remain as literal types instead of being widened.
 This does not match the original (not mrNarrow) flow specs where a literal intializer without a type becomes the widened initializer.
 Make the default behavior match the existing specs but allow the non-widening behavior with a parameter setting.